SkylineCommunications/dataminer-docs/connector-help/connector_help/EVE_Compliancy_Solutions.md

 # EVE Compliancy Solutions

-This driver implements a trap receiver for the EVE Compliancy Solutions device.
+This connector implements a trap receiver for the EVE Compliancy Solutions device.

 ## About